cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### SerializePublicKey and DeserializePublicKey

-For P-256, P-384, and P-521, the `SerializePublicKey()` function of the KEM performs the uncompressed elliptic-curve-point-to-octet-string conversion according to {{SECG}}. `DeserializePublicKey()` performs the uncompressed octet-string-to-elliptic-curve-point conversion.
+For P-256, P-384, and P-521, the `SerializePublicKey()` function of the KEM performs the uncompressed Elliptic-Curve-Point-to-Octet-String conversion according to {{SECG}}. `DeserializePublicKey()` performs the uncompressed Octet-String-to-Elliptic-Curve-Point conversion.

 For X25519 and X448, the `SerializePublicKey()` and `DeserializePublicKey()` functions are the identity function, since these curves already use